Skip to main content

 5. Are the pets microchipped?
 Yes.
 All dogs, cats, and rabbits receive microchips, and your information is registered with the microchip company during the adoption process.
 Microchips are not a tracking device, but rather an identification chip inserted under the skin that cannot be removed, unlike collars with tags that can fall off.
 It is standard practice for animal shelters and veterinary clinics to scan stray pets to see if a microchip is found.
 It is safe for pets, and it is one of the most effective means to reunite lost pets with their owners.

 6. Is there a return period if the adoption does not work out?
 Yes.
-We have a 30-day return period during which your adopted pet may be returned for any reason, and all but $20 of the adoption fee will be refunded.
-A full refund will only be issued if there is a medical reason for the return which has been confirmed by a veterinarian.
+We have a 30-day return period during which your adopted pet may be returned for any reason.
+The customer will receive a full adoption fee refund upon returning the animal.

 7. What if I need to return my adopted pet after the 30-day return period?
 After the 30-day return period, you will be asked to pay a surrender fee to return your adopted pet.
 Please call first as we take in animals using scheduled appointments.
 Be prepared that, depending on the time of year, we may be booking appointments out a few weeks or more.
 We can rarely accommodate same-day appointments as our shelter is almost always full.